openstack/manila-image-elements/README.rst

     tox -e buildimage -- -s nfs

-Where <share-protocol> can be nfs, cifs or zfs.
+Where <share-protocol> can be nfs, cifs, zfs or nfs-ganesha.

 For example, running: